mslinn/jekyll_flexible_include_plugin/README.md

 The optional parameters can have any name.
 The included file will have parameters substituted.

-## Installation
+### Installation

 Copy `flexible_include.rb` into `/_plugins` and restart Jekyll.

-## Examples
+### Examples

-1. Include a file without parameters.
+1. Include files without parameters; all four types of includes are shown.
    ```
    {% flexible_include '../../folder/outside/jekyll/site/foo.html' %}
    {% flexible_include 'folder/within/jekyll/site/bar.js' %}
    {% flexible_include '/etc/passwd' %}
    {% flexible_include '~/.ssh/config' %}
-   {% flexible_include '!jekyll' %}
-   {% flexible_include '$HOME/.bash_aliases' %}
    ```

-2. Include the file and pass parameters to it.
+2. Include a file and pass parameters to it.
    ```
-   {% flexible_include '~/folder/foo.html' param1='yes' param2='green' %}
+   {% flexible_include '~/folder/under/home/directory/foo.html' param1='yes' param2='green' %}
-   {% flexible_include '$HOME/.bash_aliases' x='y' %}
    ```

  ## Implementation

  The top-level directory of the Jekyll web site is known as the "source folder".

  ### TODO

  The `validate_file_name` call is commented out because mslinn did not have time to figure out how to modify it so that filenames relative to the home directory would work.

 ## License